psaux-it/nginx-fastcgi-cache-purge-and-preload/README.md

 ```
 This is proper php-fpm nginx setup example.

-## What does fastcgi_ops_root.sh do?
+## What does install.sh do?
 Is it safe?
 This Bash script automates the management of inotify/setfacl operations, ensuring efficiency and security.
+It enhances the efficiency and security of cache management tasks by automating the setup and configuration processes.
+The **install.sh** script serves as a wrapper that facilitates the execution of the main **fastcgi_ops_root.sh** script from **psaux-it.github.io**.
+It acts as a convenient entry point for users to initiate the setup and configuration procedures seamlessly.
+Rest assured, this solution is entirely safe to use, providing a reliable and straightforward method for managing Nginx FastCGI cache operations.

 - **Automated Setup**: Quickly sets up FastCGI cache paths and associated PHP-FPM users.
 - **Dynamic Configuration**: Detects Nginx configuration dynamically for seamless integration.